redhat-ai-dev/llama-stack/README.md

 The value of `OLLAMA_URL` is the default `http://localhost:11434`, when you are not running this llama-stack inside a container i.e.; if you run llama-stack directly on your laptop terminal, your llama-stack can reference and network with the Ollama at localhost.

-The value of `OLLAMA_URL` is `http://host.containers.internal:11434` if you are running llama-stack inside a container i.e.; if you run llama-stack with the podman run command above, it needs to access the Ollama endpoint on your laptop not inside the container.
+The value of `OLLAMA_URL` is `http://host.containers.internal:11434` if you are running llama-stack inside a container i.e.; if you run llama-stack with the podman run command above, it needs to access the Ollama endpoint on your laptop not inside the container. **If you are using Linux**, ensure your firewall allows port 11434 to your podman container's network, some Linux distributions firewalls block all traffic by default.
+Alternatively you can use `OLLAMA_URL=http://localhost:11434` and set the `--network host` flag when you run your podman container.

 #### OpenAI